Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/chat-faq.md

 <img class="responsive-img" src="../images/group-chat-manage-members.png" alt="Group icon" class="responsive-img" width="90%" />

-You will see the chat members in a dropdown.
+You will see the chat members in a drop-down.
 Use the *trash* icon next to their names if you want to remove somebody.
 Every participant in a group chat can remove other members from the chat.
 Removed members will continue seeing the history of the chat but they will not have access to new messages.

 Next to your name you will find the *leave* icon.
 You can leave a chat anytime.